 Toddlers, or children who can walk on their own, should stick to the bath ring that is appropriate for their size and weight.
 Additionally, if your child has any trouble with balance, it might be safer not to use a ring at all, or only use it when you are an arm’s length away (or less).

-At what age can my baby sit in a bath without a seat?
+At what age can my baby sit in bath rings safe without a seat?

 Children who are just learning to walk need some sort of aid, whether it’s a bath ring or something similar.
 You can start allowing your baby to sit in the tub without anything to hold onto after she is able to sit on her own for about five seconds with no arm support.